appml/nano/index.md

 <img src="http://yuml.me/diagram/nofunky/class/`[Customer]->[Billing Address]`">
 ```

-An example of basic table-based computations (note the bottom row of blank cells for storing outputs):
+An example of basic table-based computations (note the use of bottom blank row for storing outputs):

 ```
 | Type A | Type B | Type C |